YosysHQ/yosys/docs/source/using_yosys/synthesis/fsm.rst

 FSM extraction
 ~~~~~~~~~~~~~~

-The :cmd:ref:`fsm_extract` pass operates on all state signals marked with the
+The `fsm_extract` pass operates on all state signals marked with the
 (``\fsm_encoding != "none"``) attribute.
 For each state signal the following
 information is determined: